 - Visit our office regularly for a professional dental cleaning.

-- Eat a diet higher in fruits, vegetables, and fiber than meat.
+- Eat a diet that is higher in fruits, vegetables, and fiber but lower in meat.

 A dental bridge prevents dental problems and chewing difficulties that may follow the loss of a tooth.
 If you have further questions on how to maintain a healthy and strong dental bridge, please ask us for further instruction.

 How Long Will My Dental Crown or Bridge Last?

 Your new crown will last many years, but its durability also depends on how well you treat it.
 As with your natural teeth, avoiding very hard foods, as well as those that caue cavities, will help lengthen the life of your crown.
 Keep up your brushing, flossing, and regular dental checkups, and you’ll be pleased with how long it lasts.
 As noted above, a dental crown can last 20-30 years if properly cared for.

 A dental bridge will also last many years, depending on how well you care for it.
 Dental bridges present a bigger challenge than dental crowns, so they may not last as long.
 However, with proper care, you can expect a dental bridge to last at least 10 years.
 Some may even last 15 years or more.